rammohanreddys/AI-Fundamentals/self-introduction.md

-“Hi, good morning/afternoon.
-My name is Ramamohan, and I bring over 11 years of hands-on experience in cloud-native infrastructure, DevOps leadership, and Site Reliability Engineering across multi-cloud environments.
+“Hi, Good morning/afternoon.
+My name is Ramamohan, and I bring over 11+ years of hands-on experience in cloud-native infrastructure, DevOps leadership, and Site Reliability Engineering across multi-cloud environments.

 Currently, I serve as a Lead DevOps Engineer at UST Global.
 In my role, I focus heavily on architecting resilient Kubernetes platforms, driving observability strategies, and developing Python-based automation to improve system reliability and reduce MTTR.